ry2009/Inference-ServeKit/docs/blog_linear_attention.md

 | H200     | 2048     | 0.302        | 0.165        | **1.83×** |
 | H200     | 4096     | 0.785        | 0.181        | **4.33×** |

+**Autoregressive decode demo (CPU placeholder)**

+We also stress-tested a mini decode stack (8 layers × 512 dim) to confirm end-to-end impact.
+For a 2048-token context the linear kernel completed a forward pass in 167 ms versus 953 ms for softmax—**5.7× faster**, amounting to ~98K tokens/s vs. 17K tokens/s.
+See `artifacts/research/linear_attention_inference_demo.txt` for the log.
 **Key observations**

 1. **Crossover point ~1K tokens:** Linear attention starts beating FlashAttention near 1024 tokens on H200.
 By 4096 tokens, it is 4.33× faster.